 The most effective way to deal with a debt collection agency like Admin Recovery, LLC is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Admin Recovery, LLC on behalf of their clients.
+They help remove millions of negative items every year from companies like Admin Recovery, LLC on behalf of their clients.

 Will Admin Recovery sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Admin Recovery, LLC again.